VitaAmbroz/360Tracking/README.md

 ## Evaluation

-We have evaluated 12 trackers for manually created dataset composed of 21 equirectangular videos...
+We have evaluated 12 trackers for manually created dataset composed of 21 equirectangular videos.

 ### Dataset

 New dataset with annotated objects in 360° equirectangular video has been created.
 You can see demo of this dataset [here](./code/annotation/dataset-demo/demo-annotation) or on [YouTube](https://www.youtube.com/watch?v=kgXd6uoXa8M).
 This dataset includes 21 video sequences with total 9909 annotated (groundtruth) frames.
 The bounding boxes could be overflowing the horizontal borders of equirectangular frames.

-You can download full dataset using script `bash ./code/script_dataset_download.sh` or you can download it manually as [zip](https://drive.google.com/file/d/1PWqpAb0DuXA58RZcEzfxqBP7C3yVH7uE/view?usp=sharing) or [folder](https://drive.google.com/drive/folders/13tkE4vY3FGGD42kDIjyS9K423vrvpKoU?usp=sharing).
+You can download full dataset using this [script](./code/script_dataset_download.sh) or you can download it manually as [zip](https://drive.google.com/file/d/1PWqpAb0DuXA58RZcEzfxqBP7C3yVH7uE/view?usp=sharing) or [folder](https://drive.google.com/drive/folders/13tkE4vY3FGGD42kDIjyS9K423vrvpKoU?usp=sharing).

-The videos used in this dataset has been taken from these resources (datasets 1 a 2 have been reannotated):
+The videos used in this dataset have been taken from these resources (datasets 1 a 2 have been reannotated):

 > 1. Keng-Chi Liu, Yi-Ting Shen, Liang-Gee Chen.
 "Simple online and realtime tracking with spherical panoramic camera" (ICCE 2018) **[[Paper]](https://ieeexplore.ieee.org/document/8326132)  [[Dataset]](https://github.com/KengChiLiu/MOT360)**
 >